MikkelSol/Portfolio/README.md

 Link to project: https://github.com/MikkelSol/UNO

 PS: I included this project as it was very valuable for my learning.
 Also, being my first solo project in computer science it was super interesting and fun.
+This project also expanded my creativity and critical thinking skills.

 # Liquor Cabinet Project